- 12g dried porcini mushrooms

 - 3 tbsp soya cream

-1. Pop the dried porcini mushrooms into a heatproof measuring jug and cover with boiling water.
-Leave for 5 mins to soak.
+1. Pop the dried porcini mushrooms into a heatproof jug and cover with boiling water.
+Leave to soak for 5 mins.
 While the porcini soak, trim the squash and slice it in half lengthways.
 Scoop out and discard the seeds.
-Chop the squash into small 1-2cm chunks.
+Chop the squash into 1-2cm chunks.

-2. Drain the porcini mushrooms and rinse well under a cold tap.
-Crumble the stock cube into a jug.
-Add the rinsed porcini mushrooms.
-Pour over 750ml boiling water.
-Stir and leave for 10 mins to infuse and soften.
+2. Drain the porcini mushrooms and rinse them under a cold tap.
+Crumble the stock cube into the empty jug.
+Add the porcini back to the jug and pour over 750ml boiling water.
+Stir and set aside for 10 mins.

 3. Trim the root and top 3cm off the leek.
-Rinse well under a cold tap.
-Slice the leek into thin rounds.
-Peel the garlic cloves and thinly slice them.
+Rinse the leek under a cold tap and slice it into thin rounds.
+Peel and thinly slice the garlic.
 Pick the thyme leaves.
-Strip the chard leaves from their stalks.
-Thinly slice the stalks (save the leaves for later in the recipe.
+Strip the chard leaves off their stalks.
+Thinly slice the stalks, setting the leaves to one side.

-4. Pour 2 tsp oil into a large pan and warm to a medium heat.
-Slide in the leek, garlic and sliced chard stalks.
-Season with a pinch of salt and pepper, and add the thyme leaves.
-Fry for 5 mins, stirring often, till slightly softened.
+4. Pour 2 tsp olive oil into a large pan and warm it to a medium heat.
+Slide in the leek, garlic, chard stalks and thyme leaves.
+Season with a pinch of salt and pepper and fry for 5 mins, stirring often, till the veg start to soften.

-5. Pour in the mushroom stock.
-Tip in the pearl barley and the chopped squash.
-Stir in 1 tsp wholegrain mustard.
-Bring to the boil, then simmer for 25-30 mins, till the squash and barley are tender.
+5. Tip the porcini mushrooms and their stock into the pan.
+Add the pearl barley, squash chunks and 1 tsp wholegrain mustard.
+Bring to the boil, then turn the heat down a little and simmer for 25-30 mins, till the squash and barley are tender.

 6. Meanwhile, shred the chard leaves.
-When the veg and barley are tender, add the chard.
-Stir to wilt it.
+When the veg and barley are tender, add the chard and stir to wilt it.